tarwn/lessthandot-hugo/blogs/content/posts/2013-08-21-ssis-deployment-with-powershell-adding.md

 </p>

 <p style="text-align: justify;">
-  However, there’s one small step missing in the deployment script posted by Matt.
-I’ll use this blog article to post the entire deployment script, so that I have a full script online as an easy reference.
+  However, there's one small step missing in the deployment script posted by Matt.
+I'll use this blog article to post the entire deployment script, so that I have a full script online as an easy reference.
 </p>

 <p style="text-align: justify;">